uoe-iaml/DL-S2-2022-CW2/README.md

 http://web.inf.ed.ac.uk/infweb/admin/policies/academic-misconduct
 Specifically, this assignment should be your own individual work.
 We will employ tools for detecting misconduct.

 Moreover, please note that Piazza is NOT a forum for discussing the solutions of the assignment.
-You may, in exceptional circumstances, ask private questions.
+You may ask private questions.
+You can use the office hours to ask questions.

 ### SUBMISSION Mechanics
 This assignment will account for 30% of your final mark.
 We ask you to submit answers to all questions.